 - Time: The best part about this recipe is that it whips up fast: Make a quick cake batter and bake in ramekins or a muffin pan.
 Then, serve immediately with your favorite toppings like homemade whipped cream or even a drizzle of salted caramel.
 Dreamy!

-- no mixer required
+- No mixer required

-- only 6 ingredients
+- Only 6 ingredients

-- bake time is extremely quick
+- A super quick bake time

-Overview: Here are the Steps to Make Chocolate Lava Cakes
+Overview: How to Make Chocolate Lava Cakes